Contributing Gear Editor

 Before we delve into specifics, let’s clarify a few concepts.
 Think of electricity as water flowing through a pipe.
 The water’s volume (electricity amount) is analogous to Amps, the pressure (energy level) equates to Voltage, and the flow rate (power) equates to Watts.
 Finally, the total amount of water that has flowed over time (energy over time) is akin to Watt-Hours.

-What’s a Watt-Hour?
+What is a Watt-Hour?

 Energy comes in many forms throughout our daily lives.
 We even create energy just by being alive.
-But to measure capacity and what these portable power stations are capable of offering, we use the unit Watt-hours (Wh) to have a standard that is easy to communicate.
+But to measure capacity and what these portable power stations are capable of offering, we use the unit watt-hours (Wh) to have a standard that is easy to communicate.
 But what exactly is a watt-hour?

 The Jackery Explorer 500 portable power station being carried next to a river.

 The handle on the Jackery Explorer 500 power station makes for easy grab-and-go portability.
-Photo: Lindsay Gough/The Inertia
+Photo: Lindsay Gough//The Inertia

-Lithium-ion (Li-ion): These are a type of rechargeable battery that use lithium ions as their primary component.
+Lithium-ion (Li-ion): These batteries use lithium ions as their primary component.
 During discharge, lithium ions move from the negative electrode to the positive electrode.
 The reverse occurs during charging.
 Li-ion batteries have high energy density, little memory effect, and only a slow loss of charge when not in use.
-However, they can have safety concerns if not properly managed, as they may overheat and potentially explode – which is why batteries over 100Wh aren’t allowed on airplanes.
+However, they can have safety concerns if not properly managed, as they may overheat and potentially explode — which is why batteries over 100 Wh aren’t allowed on airplanes.

-Lithium Polymer (Li-Po): These are a type of rechargeable battery of lithium-ion technology using a polymer electrolyte instead of a liquid one.
-Li-Po batteries can be made thinner and lighter, and can be manufactured in different shapes and sizes.
-They also generally provide higher specific energy (more capacity for the same size), but can have shorter lifespans and less stable chemistry, potentially leading to safety issues if damaged or improperly charged or discharged.
+Lithium Polymer (Li-Po): These lithium-ion batteries use a polymer electrolyte instead of a liquid one.
+Li-Po batteries can be made thinner and lighter and can be manufactured in different shapes and sizes.
+They also generally provide higher specific energy (more capacity for the same size) but can have shorter lifespans and less stable chemistry, potentially leading to safety issues if damaged, improperly charged, and improperly discharged.

 What to Consider When Shopping for Portable Power Stations